 PA: It's a tedious process for us and the natural tendency is to work with known contractors and the challenge for me to employ a new contractor and gamble with them.
-And sometime this gamble pays off.
-Talking about this project, for roofing material we were dicey of which materials to use and installation process.
+And sometimes this gamble pays off.
+Talking about this project, for roofing material we were dicey of which materials to use and the installation process.
 When we finalised on Tejas Borja tiles provided by Mr Dharmendra we were skeptical about the involvement and execution by his team to give the desired look.
-However this gamble paid off, we got a best product, perfectly installed and best support from Mr. Dharmendra.
+However this gamble paid off, we got the best product, perfectly installed and the best support from Mr. Dharmendra.

 BMR: How is the local market shaping up for architect designed projects?

 PA: I feel that this region of Moradabad and Bareily is the vicinity of Delhi and NCR.
 The advantage is that these places are saturated.
 A big region with commercial complexes is like NCR and the industrial and residential area with good Air Quality to live and work, for shopping you can go to Delhi.
 We are witnessing upcoming industrial, residential, hospitality, wellness, and commercial projects and the represent the future of urban growth in Tier 2 and Tier 3 cities.
 The urban development is mixed and also the entry of MNCs like Walmart, and Bharti are putting big retail outlets in Moradabad, Rampur, Bareilly, Chandosi, and Sambhal.
 They are focused on these towns as there are new customers and with the research these MNC clients do before setting shops are to understand where their new consumers are because cities like Delhi are full to the brim and over-served.